 Discover how the house team care for Hughenden's Victorian interiors and unusual collection 363 days of the year.

 Cleaning methods past and present

-The Drawing Room and its contents will be cleaned from top to bottom, while also documenting the condition of objects and identifying any potential problems.
-Staff and volunteers will be using special brushes to dust into adapted low suction vacuums.
-Textiles and ceramics will be carefully cleaned, curtains relaxed and furniture checked for damage.
+In each room the contents are cleaned from top to bottom on an annual basis, and we also document the condition of objects and identify any potential problems.
+Staff and volunteers use special brushes to dust into adapted low suction vacuums.
+Textiles and ceramics are carefully cleaned, curtains relaxed and furniture checked for damage.

 When disaster strikes, our constant preparation pays dues, as we learned in the aftermath of the recent flood in Hughenden’s historic library.